Tools reference

 Every claim on these pages is verified from mcp-server/src/tools/definitions.ts (input JSON Schemas), mcp-server/src/tools/registry.ts (handler wiring), and the per-tool handler implementations under mcp-server/src/tools/handlers/.
 If a doc claim conflicts with the source, the source wins — file an issue and we'll reconcile.

-The Extentos MCP server's discovery tools — getPlatformInfo (returns the static platform catalog of vendor capabilities, library version, and spec schema) and getExampleSpec (retrieves one of 8 canonical reference patterns for studying complex spec compositions).
+The Extentos MCP server's discovery + reference tools — getPlatformInfo (the static catalog of vendor capabilities), getCapabilityGuide (per-feature Kotlin + Swift call shape with gotchas), and getCodeExample (full canonical compositions for the common voice-glasses patterns).
 These are the first calls an AI agent makes in any new task — cheap, all local, no side effects, no meter cost.